EduardoBuzzi/conditional-fields/README.md

 </script>
 ```

-### Example 2: Using ConditionalField class with a parent selector
+### Example 2: Using ConditionalField class with a parent selector and `hideOnEmpty`

 ```html
 <script>